 Spring at Darrynane is always exciting as numerous species of bird nest and breed here.

-Dawn and dusk choruses are fantastic, and, unless an expert, it is very difficult to identify all the different species chirping away.
+Dawn and dusk choruses are fantastic.
+However, unless an expert, it is very difficult to identify all the different species chirping away.

-Dusk of course sees the emergence of the most common of British bats as they feed on the insects taking advantage of the last rays of the sun.
+Dusk sees the emergence of the most common of British bats.
+Amazing to watch as they feed on the insects in the last rays of the sun.

-Buzzards, sometimes 5 or 6, circle high above on the thermals calling to one another – a spectacular sight.
+Buzzards, sometimes 5 or 6, circle high above on the thermals calling to one another.
+A really spectacular sight.
 We’ve even witness peregrines circling and chasing their prey.

 Summer changes everything as the young fledglings grow and leave the nest.

 We start to see young rabbits on the lawns and in the field.
-Also at this time of we see more of our butterfly population,red admiral, large white, peacock, painted lady to name but a few coming alive in the warm breezes that waft the leaves and flowers of our buddlea bushes.
+The butterfly population increases, including more of the red admiral, large white, peacock, painted lady to name but a few.
+It is common to see them riding the warm breezes and feeding off the buddleias.

-Near water we start to see the damsel and dragonflies hovering – the larger dragonflies dart along using our drive way as a flight path.
+Near water we start to see the damsel and dragonflies hovering.
+At times it seems the larger dragonflies dart along using our drive way as a flight path.